2026 Logistics

 This page will be updated as new information comes to light!
-If you have any questions you think we've missed, reach out to rarchamplainvalley@gmail.com or shoot us a message in the RAR NAR Discord Group.
+If you have any questions you think we've missed, reach out to rarchamplainvalley@gmail.com.

-Last updated 6/11/25
+Last updated 4/8/26

 We ask that this is a pet-free event, although if you need to bring your service animal, please reach out to rar.champlainvalley@gmail.com.